 Generally, bye-laws may contain such incidental subsidiary and ancillary matters as are necessary.

-Where the Board carries out work which benefits the property of the Commissioners, or which is reasonably necessary for the care, management, control, repair and improvement of railway, the Commissioners must pay CIE a reasonable sum, half in regard to the costs.
+Where the Board carries out work which benefits the property of the Commissioners or which is reasonably necessary for the care, management, control, repair and improvement of the railway, the Commissioners must pay CIE a reasonable sum, half in regard to the costs.
 Likewise, the corollary applies.

 The Commissioners may temporarily close the canal to navigation and alter water levels to enable the local authority or another person to carry out works on or near the canal property.

 Provision was made in relation to bridges or viaducts across roads and railways.
-The general local authority powers in relation to bridges and viaduct are to provide for input and consent of the OPW in certain cases where canals were affected and impacted arrangements in relation to contributions towards the cost of bridges were varied.
+The general local authority powers in relation to bridges and viaducts are to provide for input and consent of the OPW in some instances where canals were affected and impacted arrangements in relation to contributions towards the cost of bridges were varied.
 The OPW and the road authority may enter into agreements regarding canal bridges.

 Canal legislation as follows was repealed